Speech Language Pathology Visa Sponsorship Jobs in California

 Which companies sponsor visas for speech language pathologists in California?

 Large health systems including Kaiser Permanente, Dignity Health, Sutter Health, and Cedars-Sinai have sponsored H-1B visas for speech-language pathologists in California.
-Major school districts and county offices of education also sponsor SLPs through H-1B and sometimes J-1 pathways.
+Major school districts and county offices of education also sponsor SLPs through H-1B and sometimes J-1 visa pathways.
 University-affiliated medical centers such as UCSF Medical Center and UC Davis Health are additional sponsors with established immigration processes.

 Which visa types are most common for speech language pathology roles in California?

 The H-1B is the most common visa for speech-language pathologists in California because the role meets the specialty occupation requirement, typically requiring a master's degree in communication sciences and disorders.
 The J-1 exchange visitor visa is used at some academic medical centers and teaching hospitals.
-Internationally trained SLPs from Australia may qualify for the E-3 visa, and Canadian and Mexican citizens may be eligible for TN status under USMCA.
+Internationally trained SLPs from Australia may qualify for the E-3 visa, and Canadian and Mexican citizens may be eligible for TN visa status under USMCA.

 Which cities in California have the most speech language pathology sponsorship jobs?